Jamie Gillan

 Jamie Gillan (born 4 July 1997), nicknamed the Scottish Hammer, is a Scottish professional American football punter for the New York Giants of the National Football League (NFL).
-He played college football at Arkansas–Pine Bluff.
+He played college football for the Arkansas–Pine Bluff Golden Lions.

-Early years
+Early life

-Originally from Morayshire, Scotland, Gillan first played for Highland Rugby Club, before attending and playing rugby for Merchiston Castle School in Edinburgh.
+Originally from Forres, Morayshire, Scotland, Gillan first played for Highland Rugby Club, before attending and playing rugby for Merchiston Castle School in Edinburgh.
 In 2013, he moved to Leonardtown, Maryland, where his father was stationed as a member of the Royal Air Force, and Gillan began playing American football in high school there.
-He then went on to play college football at Arkansas–Pine Bluff, receiving the scholarship offer through a Facebook invitation.
-Across his four years at Arkansas–Pine Bluff, Gillan had a total of 9,024 yards on 214 punts and average of 42.2 yards per punt.
+He then went on to play college football at the University of Arkansas at Pine Bluff, receiving the scholarship offer through a Facebook invitation.
+Across his four years with the Golden Lions, Gillan had a total of 9,024 yards on 214 punts and average of 42.2 yards per punt.
 During a pre-draft workout, he reportedly popped three regulation-size NFL footballs.

 Professional career

 Cleveland Browns

-After going undrafted in the 2019 NFL Draft, Gillan signed with the Cleveland Browns.
+After going undrafted in the 2019 NFL draft, Gillan signed with the Cleveland Browns.
 In the team's second 2019 preseason game against the Indianapolis Colts, Gillan blasted a 74-yard punt.
-On 31 August 2019, he was named the starting punter for the Cleveland Browns over veteran Britton Colquitt.
+On 31 August 2019, he was named the starting punter for the Browns over veteran Britton Colquitt.

 In Week 2, Gillan punted six times, five landing inside the 20 with a long of 47 in a 23–3 win over the New York Jets, earning him AFC Special Teams Player of the Week.
 After having 11 punts inside the 20 and only allowing 19 punt return yards Gillan was named AFC Special Teams Player of the Month in September.
 In Week 5, Jamie Gillan punted 7 times for 397 yards including a 71-yard punt that set a career long for Gillan.
-Gillan ended his rookie season with 63 punts for 2913 yards (2622 net yards) with 28 punts downed inside the 20 yard line which earned him a spot on the Pro Football Writers Association All-Rookie team.
+Gillan ended his rookie season with 63 punts for 2,913 yards (2,622 net yards) with 28 punts downed inside the 20 yard line which earned him a spot on the Pro Football Writers Association All-Rookie team.

 Gillan was placed on the reserve/COVID-19 list by the Browns on 30 July 2020, and activated from the list four days later.

 Gillan was waived by the Browns on 22 December 2021.

 Buffalo Bills

-On 24 December 2021, Gillan was signed to the Buffalo Bills practice squad.
+On 24 December 2021, Gillan was signed to the practice squad of the Buffalo Bills.